-Below are my top 10 favorite Chicago brunch restaurants that accept reservations
+These are my 9 favorite Chicago brunch restaurants that accept reservations!

-A West Loop staple with a newly opened location in Wicker Park, Publican has been on many of Chicago’s best brunch lists.
+A West Loop staple with a newer location in Wicker Park, Publican has been on many of Chicago’s best brunch lists.
 Their menu offers approachable yet elevated classics, as well as more unusual dishes that you might not normally think of for brunch (raw oysters, soft shell crab sandwich and weisswurst to name a few).
 Their Saturday and Sunday menus vary slightly, but both are awesome!
-And with good cocktails to boot, this is always a safe bet for any weekend crowd.
+With good cocktails and a cult following, Publican is always a safe bet for any weekend crowd.

 In the mood for a Michelin quality brunch?
 Then Dusek’s is your spot!
 This one star eatery has been a destination restaurant in Pilsen since 2014, serving up an eclectic menu of iconic brunch dishes — french toast, benedict, chilaquiles — with unique twists.
 Their beermosas are a hit with the young crowd and the brunch punch will put you on your ass after a few glasses.